cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 key) of the OPAQUE protocol, and without batching.
 There is currently no security analysis available for the OPAQUE protocol described in this document in a setting with multiple server keys or batching.

+As stated in {{implementation-safeguards}}, incorporating `client_identity` adds domain separation, in particular against servers that choose the same OPRF key for multiple clients.
+The `client_identity` as input to the OPRF also acts as a key identifier that would be required for a proof of the protocol in the multi-key setting; the OPAQUE analysis in {{JKX18}} assumes single server-key instances.
+Adding `server_identity`` to the OPRF input provides domain separation for clients that reuse the same `client_identity` across different server instantiations.

 ## Related Protocols